Hockey Women's World Cup: England knocked out by Netherlands

 |Coverage: Commentary on Ireland & England games on BBC Radio 5 live sports extra and online; score updates on BBC Sport website

-England have been eliminated in the quarter-finals of their home World Cup, losing 2-0 to defending champions Netherlands at Lee Valley.
+England have been eliminated in the quarter-finals of their home World Cup, losing 2-0 to defending champions the Netherlands at Lee Valley.

 Lidewij Welten opened the scoring for the Dutch in the first quarter.